tiltedphoques/CyberpunkMP/README.md

 If you want visual studio projects execute `xmake project -k vsxmake` and you will find the sln in the newly created `vsxmake` folder.

+In addition, if you want to debug the project directly from with Visual Studio you can set the game path `xmake f --game="C:/.../Cyberpunk2077.exe"`.
+In Visual Studio you will then have a project named `Cyberpunk2077`, debug this target in `Debug` only, it will not work in other modes.

 > [!IMPORTANT]
 > On Windows, you'll need to use Windows SDK **below** v10.0.26100.0.
 An issue
 > is currently breaking the build due to package `protobuf-cpp`.